bisturi/bisturi/doctests/06_field_in_deep.rst

    With the version as parameter we can handle both version of the IP address schema.
    Two important notes, the parent __init__ is called and the 'default' attribute is setted.
  - Then, the from_raw is implemented.
 We read 4 (or 16) bytes and we set the val interpreted using 'setval'.
-The count of byte readed is returned.
+The new offset is returned (the bytes readed plus the old offset).
  - Similar for 'to_raw'.
 We get the val using 'getval' and transform the ip address to its binary representation which is returned